 The winner will depend on your needs.
 If you need a compact portable gas grill perfect for a small family, the Weber Q1200 is hard to beat.
 It features the best quality construction and will outlast all other grills in this review.
 Read customer reviews on Amazon.

-If you need a large outdoor grill for entertaining, or for a large family, the Char-Broil Performance 475 (see what they say on Amazon) is the new champion for sheer value.
+If you need a larger outdoor grill for entertaining, or for a family, the Char-Broil Classic 360 (see what they say on Amazon) is the new champion for sheer value.
 As I mentioned above, I was a long time fan of the Char-Griller Pro, but Char-Broil really have outdone themselves by putting a decent quality 4-burner in the $200 price range.

 Finally, where do the Cuisinart CGG-200 fit in?
 It’s a good tabletop grill, and if the Weber is too small for your family, the slightly larger cooking area of the Cuisinart will be valuable.
 I do believe the Weber to be better constructed and therefore it should last longer, but you have to keep practical considerations in mind as well.